yangela1/LingoBot/README.md

 learning tool.
 LingoBot combines the elements of a word-guessing game with the utility of a language learning app.
 The game allows players to earn coins and buy items in a virtual shop, while also encouraging friendly competition through a server-wide leaderboard and a reward system.
-Game statistics and the vocabulary each player learns is stored in MongoDB.
+Game statistics and the vocabulary each player learns are stored in MongoDB.

-Several APIs are used to fetch words, their definitions, and images corresponding to the words including Vercel, Rapidapi, and Pexels.
+Several APIs are used to fetch words, their definitions, and images corresponding to the words including Vercel, RapidAPI, and Pexels.

 This project is my first bot utilizing the `discord.ext.commands.Bot` class, and it operates with the traditional command prefix '$' without Slash commands.